 The role of community in protecting mental health

 “We’re tired of waiting for other people to make change” says youth mental health charity

 The COVID-19 pandemic’s impact on youth mental health was the focus of discussion at a Big Tent Digital event chaired by Luciana Berger, former Shadow Minister for Mental Health, on Thursday night (16th July).

 COVID-19 and the education gap

 “We need to be better prepared”: education experts discuss how to avoid a ‘lost generation’ of UK students

 If a concerted effort isn’t made to support students of all ages and backgrounds as they head back to schools in September, the UK risks seeing a “lost generation” of pupils that will struggle to catch up educationally and professionally.
 This was discussed at a digital event organised by Big Tent Ideas on Tuesday evening (7th July).

 The case for putting local communities at the heart of plans for a new resilient Britain

 More community involvement needed in social services says Local Trust

 Local communities across Britain need to be given a bigger say in the re-shaping of public policy as the country recovers from the COVID-19 pandemic.
-This was the consensus expressed at a digital event organised by Big Tent Ideas on Thursday evening, Chaired by Rob McMillan, of Sheffield Hallam University.
+This was the consensus expressed at a digital event organised by Big Tent Ideas on Thursday evening (25th June), Chaired by Rob McMillan, of Sheffield Hallam University.